 Prespa National Park

-Located at the border with both Greece and Macedonia, Prespa National Park contains a huge array of water features.
+Located at the border with Greece and Macedonia, Prespa National Park contains a vast array of water features.
 Its wetlands, reed beds, meadows, salt marshes, and lakes make it a significant area for birds.
-It’s included in international preservation programs like the European Green Belt, UNESCO Biosphere Reserves and Ramsar Convection.
+It’s included in international preservation programs like the European Green Belt, UNESCO Biosphere Reserves, and Ramsar Convection.

 Shtamë Pass National Park

-Named after a gorgeous mountain pass, the road between Kruja and Burrel, Shtamë Pass National Park is mostly an undeveloped mountain landscape.
-Although there are some historical features, the main attraction in this park is hiking and scenic driving.
+Named after a gorgeous mountain pass, the road between Kruja and Burrel, Shtamë Pass National Park is primarily an undeveloped mountain landscape.
+Although there are some historical features, the main attractions in this park are hiking and scenic driving.

 Tomorr National Park

-A huge mountain in southern Albania, towering 2,416 meters above sea level, Mount Tomorr is the centerpiece and namesake of Tomorr National Park.
+A significant mountain in southern Albania, towering 2,416 meters above sea level, Mount Tomorr has a deep history and is the centerpiece and namesake of Tomorr National Park.
 It’s home to both a local Bektashi temple and winter sports facilities.
-It lies only 25 kilometers east of Berat, one of the main Albania tourist attractions.
+It lies only 25 kilometers east of the city of Berat, one of the main Albania tourist attractions.

 Zall-Gjoçaj National Park

-Sharing a border with Lurë National Park, Zall-Gjoçaj National Park is a tiny national park of less than 2 km2.
+Sharing a border with Lurë National Park, Zall-Gjoçaj National Park is a tiny national park of fewer than 2 km2.
 Yet, it still houses alpine meadows, mountains, pristine forests, ravines, and lakes.
-Wildlife like lynx, wild boar and wolves abounds here.
+Wildlife like lynx, wild boar, and wolves abound here.

 Best Time To Visit Albania’s National Parks

 For national park adventures in Albania, summer is usually the best time.
-Although it can be quite hot during the day, this is the time of the year with the most sunshine and least precipitation.
-Visiting a national park in summer, especially if you’d like to hit some of the glorious Albania hiking trails or be active in another way, is best done in the morning or late-afternoon for two reasons.
+While it can be pretty hot during the day, this is definitely the time of year with the most sunshine and least precipitation.
+Visiting a national park in summer, especially if you’d like to hit some of the glorious Albania hiking trails or be active in another way, is best done in the morning or late afternoon for two reasons.

-One; you’ll beat the day trippers that arrive toward midday, which can be a very busy time in some parks.
-Two; it’s just a lot cooler then and much more pleasant physically (and probably mentally as well).
+One, you’ll beat the day-trippers that arrive toward midday, which can be a hectic time in some parks.
+Two, it’s just a lot cooler then and much more pleasant physically (and probably mentally as well).

-However, some of the mountain parks like Theth and Valbonë Valley are at their prime in both spring and fall.
-Spring comes with snowmelt and roaring waterfalls, wild rivers and wildflowers.
+However, some mountain parks like Theth and Valbonë Valley are at their prime in both spring and fall.
+Spring comes with snowmelt and roaring waterfalls, wild rivers, and wildflowers.
 Fall, on the other hand, brings with it glorious foliage in the forest-covered valleys.

-Phew, we did it, so many wonderful national parks in Albania – which was your favorite?
+Phew, we did it; there are so many incredible national parks in Albania – which was your favorite?
 Let us know in the comments below.